 Footmen were dispatched at a run to inquire at the houses on the list.
 Michael was pacing past a drawing room when a gentleman with short brown hair peppered with flecks of grey appeared in the doorway.
 Michael started, and the man laughed.

 “Lord Wynters.”
 Michael pumped his hand.
-“I’m the Earl of Morsley.”
+“I am the Earl of Morsley.”

-“Come, sit,” Lord Wynters said, gesturing to a chair before the fire.
+“Come, sit.”
+Lord Wynters gestured to a chair before the fire.
 He strolled over to a decanter in the corner and filled two glasses.
 “I daresay you could use a spot of this,” he said, handing one to Michael.